Sairaj-Pokale/Sairaj-Pokale/README.md

 <h1 align="center">Hi 👋, I'm Sairaj</h1>
-<h3 align="center">💻 MS in Computer Science (AI) @ USC | 🧠 Neuroscience & AI Enthusiast I specialize in blending cutting-edge AI with real-world challenges, from processing petabyte-scale datasets for neuroimaging to building predictive models for complex systems.
-As a passionate developer, I thrive at the intersection of machine learning, software development, and creative problem-solving.</h3>
+<h3 align="center">💻 MS in Computer Science (AI) @ USC | 🌌 Astronomy, 🧠 Neuroscience & 🤖 AI Enthusiast </h3>
+<h3 align="center> I specialize in blending cutting-edge AI with real-world challenges, from processing petabyte-scale datasets for neuroimaging to building predictive models for complex systems.
+As a passionate developer, I thrive at the intersection of machine learning, software development, and creative problem-solving. </h3>

+- 🚀 What I Do

+  Research Assistant @ USC Stevens Neuroimaging and Informatics Institute Innovating with CUDA, React, and Android for dynamic, scalable solutions Crafting visualizations, predictive models, and seamless user experiences

-- 🌱 I’m currently learning **CUDA**
+- 🌱 I’m currently learning **CUDA, JAX**

 - 💬 Ask me about **natural language, computer vision and classical machine learning**